 To support choral work, we have received a Brazilian Rosewood Model-A Steinway, and have received approval to construct a new 20-stop custom built French baroque pipe organ -- 100% funded from outside of the parish operating budget.
 The value of these three gifts exceeds \$1M - that's over \$1M invested in cultural infrastructure to make Christ Church more useful and more welcoming; and to offer a space which is aesthetically and acoustically transcendent.
 We have encouraged the development of a small bagpipe school - currently two students with one skilled piper as teacher (a retired Scottish Mennonite Pastor who plays and worships and leads worship with us from time to time).

-With excellent instruments and acoustics, Christ Church is

-now able to host concerts.
+With excellent instruments and acoustics, Christ Church is now able to host concerts.
 We are in discussions with the municipality and a local non-profit to secure a \$5k grant in 2025 to cover the cost of opening the building for twenty concerts at no cost to musicians.

 We have cultivated a community of semi-professional and professional musicians and choral group.
-Apart from concerts, many musicians join us on high feast days, adding more colour and sound and voices and richness to worship.
+Apart from concerts, many musicians join they are warmly greeted and invited to participate.